btbristow/bookstore-management-api/docs/index.md

 ---
 # Bookstore Management API

-The Bookstore Management API is the back end for your custom bookstore application.
-Connect your interface to a REST API designed for bookseller workflows.
-Customize your integration for any store: new or used, specialty or general, online or off.
+The Bookstore Management API connects to your custom bookstore application's back end and is designed for bookseller workflows.
+Use it to customize your application for any store: new or used, specialty or general, online or off.

-The Bookstore Management API supports the following features in your application:
+The Bookstore Management API has the following features:

-* Comprehensive inventory management based on the ISBN-10 standard.
+* Comprehensive book inventory management based on the ISBN-10 standard.
-* CRUD operation support for your inventory and order management databases.
+* CRUD operation support for your inventory and order databases.
 * Integration with your point-of-sale systems.

 ## Get Started